RULES OF PROCEDURE

 *4.11 Election.
 During the first meeting in each calendar year,

-the Board of Commissioners shall select, by majority vote of all the members, one of its members to serve as Chairperson of the Board.
+the Board of Commissioners shall select, by majority vote of all the members, one of its members to serve as Chair of the Board.
 He/she shall take office and assume the duties immediately upon his/her election.

-*4.128 The Chairperson of the Board shall have the power to administer an oath to any person concerning any matter submitted to the Board of Commissioners or any matter connected with the discharge of their duties, to issue subpoenas for witnesses and to compel their attendance in the same manner as courts of law.
+*4.128 The Chair of the Board shall have the power to administer an oath to any person concerning any matter submitted to the Board of Commissioners or any matter connected with the discharge of their duties, to issue subpoenas for witnesses and to compel their attendance in the same manner as courts of law.

-4.129 The Chairperson of the Board, when appropriate, shall refer matters coming before the Board to one of the committees of the Board with the consent of the majority of the Board and he/she shall arbitrate all jurisdictional disputes between committees, decisions over which shall be subject to these rules and subject to appeal to the Board.
+4.129 The Chair of the Board, when appropriate, shall refer matters coming before the Board to one of the committees of the Board with the consent of the majority of the Board and he/she shall arbitrate all jurisdictional disputes between committees, decisions over which shall be subject to these rules and subject to appeal to the Board.

 4.21 Election.
-During the first meeting in each calendar year, the Board of Commissioners shall select, by majority vote of all the Board members, one of its members to serve as Vice-Chairperson of the Board.
+During the first meeting in each calendar year, the Board of Commissioners shall select, by majority vote of all the Board members, one of its members to serve as Vice‑Chair of the Board.
 He/she shall take office and assume the duties immediately upon his/her election.